Unsupervised Representation Learning from Sparse Transformation Analysis

 This paper is an extension of \cite{song2023flow}.
 We build our model upon \cite{song2023flow} in the high-level concept of using latent flow fields for modeling transformations, but we do have two substantial modifications: (1) our method uses spike-and-slab prior to avoid any sort of supervision; (2) we leverage Helmholtz decomposition for more expressive/flexible latent flows.
 These improvements could bring many concrete benefits.
 For example, the elimination of supervision greatly broadens the applicability of the method, thus making it applicable to real-world video understanding (\emph{e.g.,} CalMS~\cite{sun2021multi} and Cityscape~\cite{cordts2016cityscapes} in Sec.~\ref{sec:real_video}).
 Further, the slab component mimics the motion speed in natural videos and allows for the explicit control of transformation speeds, which is seldom studied in the literature of disentangled representation learning.
-Moreover, as discussed in Sec.~\ref{sec:sep_control}, the Helmholtz decomposition can be leveraged to associate each transformation to a specific curl-free or divergence-free component, thereby offering improved interpretability of the learned transformation structure.
+Moreover, as discussed in Sec.\ref{sec:sep_control}, Helmholtz decomposition allows each transformation to be associated with either a curl-free or divergence-free component, thereby offering improved interpretability of the learned transformation structure.
 Finally, to complement the empirical improvements, we also provide a formal identifiability argument grounded in sparse dictionary learning, as detailed in Sec.
 B of the supplementary material.